pronique/multitenant/README.md

  *
  * ## Options
  *
- * - `strategy` - 'domain' is currently the only implemented strategy
+ * - `strategy` - 'domain' or 'session'.
+If using session, you must link it to the session path where the tenant identifier is stored.
  * - `primaryDomain` - The domain for the main application.
 All tenant subdomains finish with this.
  * - `primarySubdomains` - Subdomains of the primaryDomain considered also as primary, for example, "www".
  * - `model` - The model that represents the tenant, usually 'Accounts'